• Skip to primary navigation

 Another thing you’re going to love about visiting Colombia is the friendliness of the people.

 If you get the opportunity, don’t hesitate to strike up a conversation.
-It’s such a great way to get to know what local life is like.
+Getting to know the locals is a great way to get to know a place.

 By dress nicely, I do not mean to wear expensive or fancy clothes.

-I only mean that you might want to plan your outfits each day so that you feel confident and you’ll look the way you want to in your pictures.
+I only mean that you might want to plan your outfits each day so that you feel confident and look nice in your pictures.

 Colombia is a beautiful country, especially the streets of Cartagena.
-Trust me, you’re going to be taking a ton of pictures.
+Trust me, you’re going to be taking a ton of photos.

 I don’t usually wear dresses, like ever!
 But I packed a few on this trip because I knew I would be going out in the evenings with the other girls and I wanted to look put together in my photos.